Constrained Reinforcement Learning for Safe Heat Pump Control: I4B: a lightweight, advanced heat pump control simulator

-We adopt a single-zone model for simulating building thermal dynamics, striking a balance between detail and computational efficiency.
-This model focuses on a water-based heating system, where heat, transferred from water through radiators or underfloor heating, circulates back to the heat source at a reduced temperature.
+Our model focuses on a water-based heating system, where heat, transferred from water through radiators or underfloor heating, circulates back to the heat source at a reduced temperature, as depicted in Fig.~\ref{fig:i4c-model}.
 This return temperature, considered a state in our model, along with the net energy flow, dictates the indoor temperature changes.
-While a more complex model might include additional temperature nodes for walls and differentiate between transmission losses and thermal mass, our three-state model simplifies this to indoor and wall temperatures, and water return temperature, as depicted in Fig.~\ref{fig:i4c-model}.
+I4B also supports a more complex model that might include additional temperature nodes for walls and differentiates between transmission losses and thermal mass.